secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 Reimbursements for over $1,000 USD will be processed by the following:

 1. Team member opens a new Growth & Development issue and requests for approval from their Manager and Executive Leader (if the application is over $1000 USD).
-1. Total Rewards will log the application on their Growth & Development Benefit log and assign the label `GrowhDevelopment::Logged`.
+1. Total Rewards will log the application on their Growth & Development Benefit log and assign the label `GrowthDevelopment::Logged`.
 1. Total Rewards will update the label of the issue according to the approval progress of the application.
 1. Total Rewards will check the eligibility (hire date and tally) of the team member on the Growth & Development log.
 1. Once the team member completes the program or receives the invoice (for non academic study applications), the team member will send `growth-development@gitlab.com` a copy of the transcript/proof of completion/invoice.